Guided Nature Experiences

 • The hikes usually last about 1.5 hours.
 The length of the walk can be tailored for the group.

-• We begin with a welcome and introduction to the park and discuss expectations and trail safety And there will be a restroom break before heading out onto the trails.
+• We begin with an introduction to the park, discussing expectations and trail safety, and offer a restroom break before heading out onto the trails.

 • During the hike, we will stop at points of interest.